erick805/rickylau-dev/content/blog/debug/index.md

 ![](2019-09-07-20-59-53.png)

-_This brings our attention to the beginning and end of our function - lines 40-43 and 25-28_
+_This brings our attention to the beginning and end of our class - lines 40-43 and 25-28_

 After examining our code, I noticed that I was missing a closing bracket because when I clicked on the last bracket on our class.